What is the Scaled Agile Framework (SAFe®)?

 Building a portfolio

 Portfolio themes should connect company strategy to the prioritized and funded work.
-These themes should be developed from a disciplined strategy process, as they will influence the portfolio backlog, the program roadmap and vision, and the funding of ARTs.
+You should develop these themes from a disciplined strategy process, as they will influence the portfolio backlog, the program roadmap and vision, and the funding of ARTs.
 Portfolios often include epics — large initiatives that may cut across value streams and span multiple releases.
 Given the scope of epics, organizations should create them using ROI analysis and a light business case.
 The framework recommends a portfolio kanban approach for managing the flow of epics, as it lends transparency to the decision-making process and provides WiP limits.

 With lean and agile budgeting, those managing the value stream retain control over their budgets, while portfolio and program managers hold responsibility for total spending over time.
 This approach provides product managers and ART engineers in the value stream the necessary flexibility to adjust what gets built and how.
 At the same time, it provides portfolio managers with financial insight and value stream performance data they can use to dynamically manage their initiatives.